Working in Singapore

 To keep holding a PEP, you must:

--Your annual fixed salary.
-You need to declare it to MOM by 31 January of every year.
+- Your annual fixed salary (Must be declared to MOM by 31 January of every year)

 Work Pass for Lesser Qualified Professionals